This page will give you information about an orchidopexy. If you have any questions, you should ask your GP or other relevant health professional.

 Are there any alternatives to surgery?

 If a testicle has not reached the scrotum by the age of 6 months, it is unlikely to do so without surgery.
+There is no other way of bringing the testicle down into the scrotum.

 What does the operation involve?